zviznemte/PikminBloomAssets/README.md

 # Pikmin Bloom Assets

-A repoistory of datamined assets which includes sprites, models, text files, and more.
+A repository of data mined assets which includes sprites, models, text files, and more.

 **3D Models**